Rasalp1/canvas-lm/PRIVACY_POLICY.md

 ## International Data Transfers

 Your information may be transferred to and stored in servers located in the European Union (Finland).
-By using Canvas LM, you consent to this transfer.
+By using Canvs LM, you consent to this transfer.

 We ensure appropriate safeguards are in place to protect your information in accordance with this privacy policy.